As the best california bar exam prep for working attorneys, here are some quick facts we’ve learned over the years:

 3) Having passed another state’s bar exam does not mean you can “wing it” in California.

-The California test is consistently the hardest bar exam in the country to pass.
+The California bar exam is consistently the hardest bar exam in the country to pass.
 Being well prepared and implementing a strategic study plan is your best course of action.

 4) The aggregate pass rate for out of state attorneys is less than 50%.